unitycatalog/unitycatalog/ai/integrations/gemini/README.md

 ### Use the tools within a request to Gemini models

-Gemini will generate a stopping condition of `"tool_use"` when a relevant tool definition is provided to a message creation call, responding with the function's name to call and the input arguments to provide to the tool.
+When you send a query to the Gemini model, it will automatically detect if it needs to call a tool (your UC function) to answer the question:

 ```python
 # Interface with Gemini via their SDK